davidhafthork/prs-iceland/CURRENT-STATE.md

 - color-fix-override.css
 - final-design-fix.css

-All need to be consolidated to a single source of truth.
+### ✅ NEW: Single source of truth:
+- `css/clean/base/variables.css` - All variables consolidated here

 ## JavaScript Files
 (To be audited in next phase)